Shankar–Ganesh: Bomb blast

 On 17 November 1986, Ganesh received an anonymous parcel by post.
 It contained a tape recorder with a note from the sender saying that the parcel contained a cassette with some ‘new’ music and if Ganesh liked it, he should give the sender a "break" into films.
 As Ganesh pressed the play button, the tape recorder exploded in his face, injuring his hands and eyes.
 Plastic surgery restored his hands and allowed him to play the keyboard, but he lost his vision in his right eye and had blurred vision in the left.
 On 1 June 2014, his vision was restored by a "glued intra ocular lens" technique.

 He was also performing on the stage 50 meters away at the Congress rally in Sriperumbudur on 21 May 1991, when a human bomb killed Rajiv Gandhi.

 Personal life

 Shankar from the duo died prematurely, while Ganesh continued take the band forward with the name Shankar–Ganesh, and has often been credited simply as Shankar Ganesh himself.
-Shankar's son Balasubramaniam Shanker made his debut as a music composer through Chinni Jayanth's romantic drama film, Unakkaga Mattum (2000).
+Shankar's son Balasubramaniam "Bobby" Shankar made his debut as a music composer through Chinni Jayanth's romantic drama film, Unakkaga Mattum (2000).
 Ganesh's son Shreekumar, became an actor, and later married actress Shamitha, who starred in Pandavar Bhoomi (2001).